leoyyang/academic_website/content/en/authors/Leo Yang/_index.md

 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Candidate in Political Science
+Candidate in Political Science (with a Specialization in Computational Social Science)

 # Organizations/Affiliations to show in About widget
 organizations: